chuckreporting/akka/akka-docs/rst/java/lambda-persistence.rst

 If there is a problem with recovering the state of the actor from the journal, ``onRecoveryFailure`` is called (logging the error by default), and the actor will be stopped.

-.. _internal-stash-lambda:
+.. _internal-stash-java:

 Internal stash
 --------------

-The persistent actor has a private :ref:`stash <stash-lambda>` for internally caching incoming messages during :ref:`recovery <recovery-lambda>` or the ``persist\persistAll`` method persisting events.
+The persistent actor has a private :ref:`stash <stash-java>` for internally caching incoming messages during :ref:`recovery <recovery-java>` or the ``persist\persistAll`` method persisting events.
 You can still use/inherit from the ``Stash`` interface.
 The internal stash cooperates with the normal stash by hooking into ``unstashAll`` method and making sure messages are unstashed properly to the internal stash to maintain ordering guarantees.